YamAlon/whatsappBot/README.md

 ***FOR PERSONAL USE ONLY!
 NOT STABLE OR SECURE***

-features:
+features
 ---------------
 *send messages to all the members in a group privately

-Install the packeges:
+Install the packeges
 ---------------
-*qrcode-terminal
+Markup :*qrcode-terminal
 *whatsapp-web.js
 *args-parser